Genentech/regLM/docs/index.md

-regLM is a toolkit for training hyenaDNA-based autoregressive language models on DNA sequences.
+regLM is a toolkit for training HyenaDNA-based autoregressive language models on DNA sequences.

 ## Contents